Simply Ducky

 Educational Qualifications

-• Preference to candidates with a 2-year diploma in Civil Engineering Technology (Certified Engineering Technologist (C.E.T.) designation or an acceptable equivalent).
+• Preference to candidates with a Bachelor of Business Administration or an acceptable equivalent.

-• Certificate or experience working with computerized maintenance systems.
+• Certificate or experience working with computerized maintenance systems considered an asset.

-• Knowledgeable of regulations such as building codes, fire and Dept. of Health and Agriculture requirements, Occupational Health & Safety, and WHIMIS.
+• Knowledgeable of regulations such as building codes, emergency plans and Government permitting, Occupational Health & Safety, and WHIMIS.

 Experience Required

-• Minimum three years in a management supervisory role.
+• Minimum three years experience in a management/supervisory role and managing facility operations

 Dietician